julian-xinchi/JAL-Train/README.md

       Noise factor(0.0~0.5)

-  One "Generate" button included, when press the button, new curve decided by parameters in four text boxes will be draw in GUI.
+  One "Generate" button included, when press the button, new curve decided by parameters in four text boxes will be drawn in GUI.